DavidJFelix/djf.io/src/content/docs/blog/example.md

 ---
 title: Shipposting
 author: DavidJFelix
-description: My first blog post.
-2024
+description: Cringeposting about Shipping like its 2024
 date: 2023-12-26
 tags:
   - product